carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 * Leave the drop down on *Create a new Revision...* and click *Continue*.
 * Enter a descriptive title and summary; add reviewers and mailing lists that you want to be included in the review.
-If your patch is for LLVM, cc llvm-commits; if your patch is for Clang, cc cfe-commits.
+If your patch is for LLVM, add llvm-commits as a subscriber; if your patch is for Clang, add cfe-commits.
 * Click *Save*.

 To submit an updated patch: